Skip to Content

 A rock cannot be made of a single mineral by its traditional definition.
 When you see a rock made of a single mineral, this rock usually has a crystalline structure and is referred to as a crystal, not a rock.

 The monomineralic rocks are marble, dunite, and anorthosite.
-Marble has been a popular building material for hundreds of years due to its unique coloration, and anorthosite is a monomineralic rock that is found more often on the moon’s surface than it is on the Earth’s.
+Marble has been a popular building material for hundreds of years due to its unique colouration, and anorthosite is a monomineralic rock that is found more often on the moon’s surface than it is on the Earth’s.

 Dunite is a monomineralic rock that is over 90% pure.
 This substance is found more often deep in the Earth’s crust than near the topsoil and is sought after by industries for its engineering applications, particularly the refraction of light.